 For more details on the caffeine content of various beverages, check out this article on caffeine levels in tea and coffee.

-When it comes to flavor, both the chai latte and the dirty chai offer unique experiences.
-The chai latte is known for its sweet and spiced flavor profile, with the spices playing the starring role.
-The combination of cinnamon, cardamom, ginger, and cloves creates a warm, aromatic drink that is balanced by the creaminess of the steamed milk.
+When comparing Chai Latte vs Dirty Chai, both offer unique flavor experiences.
+The chai latte is known for its sweet and spiced profile, where the blend of cinnamon, cardamom, ginger, and cloves takes center stage.
+This warm, aromatic drink is perfectly balanced by the creaminess of steamed milk, making it a comforting choice for spice lovers

 Chai Latte Flavor: